Perdana-Sigit/GEMINI-E3-EU/docs/introduction/features.md

 The model explicitly represents several technologies relevant for long-term decarbonisation pathways, including:

 - Hydrogen
-•	Biofuels
+- Biofuels
-•	Heat-pumps
+- Heat-pumps
-- Carbon Capture and Storage (CCS),
+- Carbon Capture and Storage (CCS)
-- Renewable electricity technologies.
+- Renewable electricity technologies

 These additions improve the representation of hard-to-abate sectors and allow assessment of technology-specific policy instruments and transition pathways.